Striated grasswren: Distribution and habitat

 Striated grasswrens are the most widespread of the grasswrens, with a range which extends from through northern South Australia, across central and southwestern New South Wales, northwest Victoria and into southern and eastern South Australia.

 Populations of striated grasswren are strongly associated with sandplains, dunes and stony hills dominated by spinifex (Triodia) grass, with or without an overstorey of shrubs such as grevillea, Hakea, acacia, banksia or mallee eucalypts.
 Spinifex provides critical habitat for foraging and protective nesting and cover for this species, and also for most other species of grasswren.
 Striated grasswrens have been shown to have a preference for areas with large hummocks of spinifex, 25–40 years post-fire, though birds have been found to occupy some areas 6 to 8 years after fire.

 Behaviour

-Striated grasswrens may be active throughout the day, and in warm temperatures (over 35 °C) may be observed thermoregulatuing by holding wings partly open, but are generally more active in the early morning and late afternoon.
+Striated grasswrens may be active throughout the day, and in warm temperatures (over 35 °C) may be observed thermoregulating by holding wings partly open, but are generally more active in the early morning and late afternoon.

 Like other grasswrens, striated grasswrens mainly forage on the ground, sifting through leaf-litter beneath shrubs and surrounding spinifex Triodia tussocks, never far from cover.
 While foraging, birds move mainly by hopping, with tail held almost vertical; when moving through shrubs and dense vegetation, the tail is held horizontal.
 When disturbed in the open, they move with great speed and agility from cover-to-cover with a half-bounding half-flying action reminiscent of a bouncing ball.